 The Top 10 iPad Docks

 While there are lots of useless docks for iDevices, there are some really good ones too, and I had to narrow them down to ten.
 Check the table below for your perusal. update: Please take note that this list is for the old and familiar dock connector (thick one, with 30 pins) that are used by iPad 3 and older, iPhone 4 and older.
-I will update this page as soon as I get a list for iPad 4 and newer, iPad Mini and iPhone 5 and newer.
+Check this post for a list of the best docks for iPad 4 and newer, iPad Mini and iPhone 5 and newer.

 Philips Fidelio DS7700